STATES Act: History

 According to Voice of America, "The impetus for the legislation was a decision by Attorney General Jeff Sessions in January to rescind Obama-era Justice Department guidelines that encouraged prosecutors to adopt a hands-off approach to marijuana law enforcement in states where the substance was legal", referring to the Cole Memorandum provisions rescinded on January 4, 2018.

 On April 25, 2018, Senators Cory Gardner and Elizabeth Warren announced that they would introduce a bipartisan bill to prevent Federal interference with states that had legalized marijuana.
 The announcement came a few days after Senator Gardner spoke with President Trump and announced that he had received assurances that the President would support such legislation.
 As of late April, the details of the bill were unannounced but analysts said it "would not legalize cannabis nationally, but would allow each state the options of legalizing recreational or medical cannabis, or to continue to prohibit the plant entirely" and had announced the name of the bill.

 On June 7, 2018, Warren introduced the bill in the U.S. Senate and Representative David Joyce introduced a companion bill in the U.S. House of Representatives.
 The Senate bill was referred to the Senate Judiciary Committee and the House bill was referred to the House Judiciary Committee and the House Energy and Commerce Committee.
 In December 2018, Gardner attempted to attach the bill as an amendment to the First Step Act, a criminal justice reform bill being debated in the Senate during the lame-duck session of the 115th U.S. Congress, but was blocked by a procedural maneuver from Senate Majority Leader Mitch McConnell.

 The STATES Act was reintroduced in the 116th Congress on April 4, 2019, in both the House (H.R.2093) and the Senate (S.1028).

+The STATES Act was reintroduced in the 118th Congress on December 7, 2023 as H.R.
+6673, also called STATES 2.0.

+STATES 2.0 Act was reintroduced in the 119th Congress on April 17, 2025.